-Late Sunday afternoon, we picked up Basil and headed home – both tired and wanting to relax in front of a good movie.
-It was hot, I didn’t want to cook, and I had an immense craving for spinach dip.
+We recently spent several days in wine country.
+Basil dachshund stayed at my parents house.
+Late Sunday afternoon, we picked up Basil and headed home - both tired and wanting to relax in front of a good movie.
+It was hot, I didn't want to cook, and I had an immense craving for spinach dip.
 Cool, quick and minimal effort.
 Bonus, I already had all the ingredients in my kitchen.

 I bet you do too.

 What To Serve With Spinach Dip

 In place of the bread bowl to serve this dip, I will have cubed bread as dippers.
 (Obviously when you use bread as a bowl, you scoop out the inside bread and that becomes the dipper!)